Traditionally, when I teach content proofreading tips, I treat them as separate tasks from content editing.

 Editors commonly see subtle mistakes in the titles of articles or books, such as missing or additional words.

-I make it a practice to get these right in my own writing by remembering that I would want another author to write the exact titles of my own articles and books.
+I make it a practice to get these right in my own writing by remembering that I would want another author to write the exact titles of my own articles, books, and videos.

 8. Verify days, dates, and times of events